eehvrangbaek/aug_will_love/README.md

 # Repository for "What is Love Other Than Will?"

-This repository contains code and metadata for the PhD-dissertation, "What Is Love Other Than Will  - An Investigation of Augustine’s Concept of Love and Will Assisted by Computational Methods" by Eva Elisabeth Houth Vrangbæk
+This repository contains code and metadata for the PhD-dissertation, "What Is Love Other Than Will  - An Investigation of Augustine’s Concept of Love and Will Assisted by Computational Methods" by Eva Elisabeth Houth Vrangbæk, Aarhus University, 2024.

 ## Description of the Tool